Create a Task

 Files, CRM, and Documents

-Attach materials without which the task cannot be done: a contract, brief, client file, spreadsheet, document link, or CRM entity.
+Attach materials without which the task cannot be done: a contract, requirements document, client file, spreadsheet, document link, or CRM record.
 An attachment should help the assignee start without extra searches.

 A useful attachment: